hatamiarash7/Mongo-With-Auth/README.md

 A Docker Image for MongoDB which makes it easy to create an Admin, a Database and a Database User when the container is first launched.

 It's an updated version of [docker-mongo-auth](https://github.com/aashreys/docker-mongo-auth).
-That's not updated anymore.
+That's not maintain anymore.

 ## Customization